-35mm BW Film - Svema Super Positive Film (1 Roll)
+35mm BW Film - FPP Super Positive Film (1 Roll)

 1 Roll / 35mm / BW / 24 exp / iso 0.8 / Process BW

-FPP BW Super Positive film is an orthochromatic low contrast, super-low iso BW slide film fresh and direct from the Film Photography Project.
+FPP BW Super Positive film is an orthochromatic, low contrast, low iso BW positive film from the Film Photography Project.

-This film will produce a BW positive slide when processed in standard BW chemistry!
+This film will produce a BW positive when processed in standard BW chemistry!

 Why was this film made?

-This film in real life this film is a Dactylographic film, used in the study of finger prints!
+This film is a Dactylographic film, used in the study of finger prints!

 HOW DO I SHOOT iso 0.8?